syorito-hatsuki/death-counter/README.md

 <img src="https://i.imgur.com/Ol1Tcf8.png" alt="" width="200" >

 ## Description
-Death Counter is a server-side Minecraft Fabric mod to get info about how much players die, directly from player stats, so you always get actual count.
+Death Counter is a server-side Minecraft Fabric mod to get info about how many players die, directly from player stats, so you always get an actual count.
 Adds support for [WebAPI](https://github.com/syorito-hatsuki/death-counter#server-side-api) and client-side [WebUI](https://github.com/syorito-hatsuki/death-counter#client-side-webui).
 You can also see it in-game using [commands](https://github.com/syorito-hatsuki/death-counter#commands-and-permission).
 > Other mods only start counting from zero after it's been installed.
 This mod, on the other hand, can also report deaths from before this mod was installed.